 SACRAMENTO, Calif.
 (Sept.
 8, 2015) – Today, the California Assembly gave final approval to a bill that would protect electronic privacy against warrantless intrusion, sending it to Gov. Brown’s desk for a signature.
 It works in conjunction with a 2nd bill passed last week to help end bulk spying by “stingrays.”
 If ultimately signed into law, these bills would not only help protect privacy in California, but would also hinder part of the federal surveillance state.Details

-SACRAMENTO (Apr.
-10, 2015) – A California bill that would nullify in practice certain Food and Drug Administration (FDA) rules that prevent terminally ill patients from accessing treatments passed unanimously through a state Assembly committee this week.
-The vote was 17-0.Details
+On Wednesday, the California gave final approval to a bill that would effectively nullify in practice some Food and Drug Administration (FDA) rules that prevent terminally-ill patients from accessing experimental treatments.
+The vote was 76-2.Details

 SACRAMENTO, Ca. (Aug.
 27, 2015) – Today, a power California Assembly Committee passed a bill that not only bolsters restrictions on state officials from seizing property without due process, but throws a wrench into federal efforts to do the same.
 Previously passed by the Senate, it moves one step closer to the Governor’s desk.Details

 The California Assembly has an opportunity to send an historic and powerful asset forfeiture reform bill to Governor Jerry Brown for a signature.
 Senate Bill 443 (SB443) passed the Senate 38-1 in June, and already passed unanimously out of the Public Safety Committee in the Assembly earlier this month.

 BUT, inside sources close to the Tenth Amendment Center tell us that the establishment is pressing hard behind the scenes to kill the bill in the Appropriations Committee in the Assembly, which reconvenes in mid-August.
 It’s essential for people who want to stop this unconstitutional practice to take action today.Details